uchicago-capp-30320/ShoulderToShoulder/README.md

 poetry shell
 poetry install

-#to exit the environment
+exit //to exit the environment
-exit
 ```
 </pre>

-If you have already created the poetry environment once before, you will need to enter it every time you develop in the backend.
-Follow these steps to open the environment:
+You will need to be inside the environment to develop in the backend.
+If you have already created the poetry environment once before, follow these steps to open the environment:

 <pre>
 ```